chineduCoded/AirBnB_clone/README.md

 # Description
 ![architecture map](https://res.cloudinary.com/dtzzqvuzs/image/upload/v1675742665/Github/git_image2_q3obv3.png)

+This is the first step towards building full web application: the AirBnB clone.
+This first step is very important because it will be used to build during the project with all other following projects: HTML/CSS templating, database storage, API, front-end integration…
+Each task is linked and will help to:
+* put in place a parent class (called BaseModel) to take care of the initialization, serialization and deserialization of your future instances
+* create a simple flow of serialization/deserialization: Instance <-> Dictionary <-> JSON string <-> file
+* create all classes used for AirBnB (User, State, City, Place…) that inherit from BaseModel
+* create the first abstracted storage engine of the project: File storage.
+* create all unittests to validate all our classes and storage engine

+# What’s a command interpreter?
+A command interpreter allows the user to interact with a program using commands in the form of text lines.
+But in our case we will use python module called `cmd` to manage the objects of the project:
+* Create a new object (ex: a new User or new Place)
+* Retrieve an object from a file, a database etc…
+* Do operations on objects (count, compute stats, etc…)
+* Update attributes of an object
+* Destroy an object

 # Purpose
 The purpose of this project is to understand how to:<br/>
 * create a Python package